Creating a healthy human startS with preconception preparation

 Ensuring the above takes place will mean that lifestyle, microbial and dietary antigens will not pass through the newborn’s gut barrier through the womb/breastmilk.
 Therefore, this won't trigger an immune activation and pro-inflammatory response.

-Functional foods, movement, gut healing, and detox protocols are helpful for rebalancing your internal ecosystem so that a child is born with a balanced microbiota.
-These protocols should commence well before individuals consider conceiving.
+Functional foods, exercise, gut healing, and detox protocols can help restore your internal ecosystem, enabling a child to be born with a balanced microbiota.
+These protocols should start well before individuals contemplate conceiving.

 I will end with this simple statement:

-Both partners must be made aware that their lifestyle decisions have biological implications that transcend themselves, affecting their children, grandchildren, and possibly generations beyond.
+Both partners need to understand that their lifestyle choices carry biological implications that go beyond themselves, impacting their children, grandchildren, and perhaps generations to come.

-If you require assistance with preconception preparation and nutrition, please book a preconception-to-conception consultation via the bookings tab.
+If you need help with preconception preparation and nutrition, please schedule a preconception-to-conception consultation through the bookings tab.

 ✌️, ❤️ & healthy 👪